BETA PHOTO: another overhead map... including the newer modera...

 Alternately, walk down the road to the point where the Baker River is the closest to the roadside.
 Head uphill on a steep, direct trail.
 Upon reaching the cliff, turn left.
 After periods of rain (which is just about all the time in New Hampshire), look for the waterfall.
 Venus Wall is to the left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Venus Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Venus Wall:

 Featured Route For Venus Wall